-The Program Administrator will maintain a public report12 of disciplinary actions taken involving Approved Vendors/Designees that have been found to have violated Program guidelines.
+The Program Administrator will maintain maintains a public report24 of disciplinary actions taken involving Approved Vendors/and Designees that have been found to have violated Program guidelines.
 This public report has been developed in the interests of fairness, transparency, and awareness to help ensure that all Approved Vendors/Designees are aware of disciplinary decisions, and thus do not unknowingly partner with entities that are suspended from the Program.
-The report is also designed to provide information to potential project hosts, installers, and other interested parties.
+The report is also designed to provide information to potential customers, project hosts, installers, and other interested parties.

-D. Disciplinary Determinations
+E. Disciplinary Determinations